Last Updated on

 Cons: More expensive than a ‘true’ homemade DIY container, not easily disposable.

 Tip: This urn is the perfect solution for scattering plans that involve waiting and/or transporting the remains.
-Wood can be scanned by airport security, so you will be able to fly with the urn, and the sturdy construction ensures that it will last as long as you need it to if you’re waiting for the passing of a spouse, or for a specific anniversary date, or for any other situation.
+Wood can be scanned by airport security, so you will be able to fly with the urn, and the sturdy construction ensures that it will last as long as you need it to if you’re waiting for the passing of a spouse, or for the death anniversary, or for any other situation.

 8. Birdhouse Scattering Urns